weberdak/indirect-referencing-bruker/readme.md

 4. Process the 1D spectrum again with the new xCAR value.
 DSS should fall exactly on 0.000 ppm.

-5. Copy this script in the directory of the 2D/3D spectrum and run by:
+5. Copy the brukref.sh script in the directory of the 2D/3D spectrum and run by:

 		bash brukref.sh <acqus file> <xCAR>